-This is a project that documents the changing face of Toronto’s Queen West over a decade and a half.
-I’m now sorting pictures and assembling them into a series of books, and posting to a new site.
+This is a project that documents the changing face of Toronto’s Queen Street West over two decades.
+I’m sorting my thousands of pictures of the street and assembling them into collages, a series of books, and posting pictures to multiple sites.

 Buying prints helps support this project.
 You can order prints (and see many more pictures) at poqw.smugmug.com.